 Based in Geneva, Switzerland with a representative office in Kenya, the multi-lingual global team is specialised in communications, advocacy and emergency response across the humanitarian and development fields.
 Experience in other sectors includes media, science, youth, volunteerism, health, environment, intellectual property, civil society, citizenship, democracy and governance, gender, labour relations and sports management.

 Owl RE has a flexible and cost-effective approach to projects – matching the Owl RE network’s expertise with client needs.
 Evaluation know-how and project results are shared as much as possible and where applicable to support learning for both the public and private sector.

 Owl RE (Research and Evaluation) was founded by Glenn O’Neil in 2008.
 The Owl was chosen as the symbol as in many cultures it represents wisdom, perception and observation.

 The Owl RE network covers a broad range of expertise in evaluation, research, strategy and training.
-The team works in English, French, German and Spanish and through its network in Arabic, Hindi, Portuguese, Swahili, and Russian.
+The team works in English, French, Italian, German, Portuguese, Spanish, and Swahili and through its network in Arabic, Hindi and Russian.
 Teams are assembled and partners involved according to the required expertise for each specific project.

 Glenn is the founder of Owl RE and has led evaluation, research and communication projects across Africa, Asia, the Americas and Europe.
 Glenn’s role is often as team leader but also as team member or providing methodological support or quality control.
 Glenn is also an experienced teacher, facilitator and trainer in media, communications, advocacy, evaluation methods and use.